WanderingHogan/diegojs/readme.md

 # diego

-**Diego** is a command line tool written with nodejs that is meant to make bulk downloading, converting, uploading, and extracting data a little bit easier.
-A lot of data out there, especially geo data, is annoying to collect and work with.
-Hopefully diego can save you some time and not get in your way too much.
+**Diego** is a command line tool written with nodejs that is meant to make bulk downloading and extracting data a little bit easier.
+There is A lot of data out there that is annoying to collect and work with.
+Hopefully diego can save you some time and not get in your way too much when you have to download a bunch of data.

-We are going to keep diego as light weight and simple as possible.

 # installation